apsrcb/Streamline-Patient-Reports--Full-Stack-Development/README.md

 # Streamline Patient Reports --Full-Stack-Development
 - This is an web application.
-- It is implemeted using JS, HTML and CSS.
+- It is implemeted using JS, HTML, CSS and MongoDB.

 - The purpose of this project is to: *Streamline medical records by allowing registered hospitals, clinics and diagnostic centers to access and upload the prescription and medical record of the patient.
 Only after the patient authorizes them to do so.*